 (7) Abandons the child.
 Within the context of the definition of "harm," the term "abandoned the child" or "abandonment of the child" means a situation in which the parent or legal custodian of a child or, in the absence of a parent or legal custodian, the caregiver, while being able, has made no significant contribution to the child's care and maintenance or has failed to establish or maintain a substantial and positive relationship with the child, or both.
-For purposes of this definition, "establish or maintain a substantial and positive relationship" includes, but is not limited to, frequent and regular contact with the child through frequent and regular visitation or frequent and regular communication to or with the child, and the exercise of parental rights and responsibilities.
-Marginal efforts and incidental or token visits or communications are not sufficient to establish or maintain a substantial and positive relationship with a child.
-The term "abandoned" does not include a surrendered newborn infant as described in s.
-383.50, F.S., a child in need of services as defined in chapter 984, F.S.
+For purposes of this definition, "establish or maintain a substantial and positive relationship" includes, but is not limited to, frequent and regular contact with the child, and the exercise of parental rights and responsibilities.
+Marginal efforts and incidental or token visits or communications are not sufficient to establish or maintain a substantial and positive relationship, ".
+Surendered newborn infant as described in s.
+383.50, F.S., a "child in need of services" as defined in s.
+984.03(9), F.S., or a "family in need of services" as defined in s.
+984.03(25), F.S.
 The incarceration, repeated incarceration, or extended incarceration of a parent, legal custodian, or caregiver responsible for a child's welfare may support a finding of abandonment.